 - Users can purchase an insurance-backed version of cDai using a project called SaveDai.

-dYdX is unique as it allows users to go long or short on Ether, Bitcoin and other assets with up to 5x leverage in a permissionless fashion.
-Better yet, the rising decentralized exchange (DEX) provides cross-margin lending and borrowing, meaning users earn passive income while supported assets sit on the exchange.
+dYdX is unique as it allows users to enter margin long or short positions on ETH, DAI and USDC with up to 5x leverage in a permissionless fashion.
+Better yet, the rising decentralized exchange (DEX) provides cross-margin lending and borrowing, meaning users earn passive income while supported assets sit in the exchange contract.

 Interest Rates: Floating